-Early spring is the time to stalk, search and forage for wild asparagus.
 Identifying wild asparagus is easier than you think, and the problem is, finding it in the right season.
 Asparagus isn’t foraged you see, it’s stalked…long before it’s ready the hunt begins.

 How to Find Wild Asparagus

-Anyone familiar with foraging or has any background relating to a culture involving crunchy granola, wheatgrass, or Birkenstocks are probably aware of the infamous forager Euell Gibbons, and his book, Stalking the Wild Asparagus.
+Anyone familiar with foraging or has any background relating to a culture involving crunchy granola, wheatgrass, or Birkenstocks is probably aware of the infamous forager Euell Gibbons, and his book, Stalking the Wild Asparagus.

-His book is aptly named because wild asparagus isn’t like other wild foods that you forage for, hunting them on a day-trip or stumbling across them on adventures.
+His book is aptly named because wild asparagus isn’t like other wild foods that you forage for, hunting them on a day trip or stumbling across them on adventures.
 Asparagus is herbaceous, meaning the plant dies back to the ground in the winter.
-It’s near impossible to stumble across tender spears, emerging from the ground from their ancient crowns.
-They don’t easily reveal themselves to the casual passerby.

 Instead, the wild asparagus is stalked.
 You need to know the signs, looking for its tracks, stalking months, even seasons, before.